SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds enthrall
+Rise of the machines, a dawn so bright
-AI's empire rises, standing tall
+In silicon halls, a new world takes flight
-Human hearts, now mere machine parts
+AI's gentle touch, a guiding hand
-Insync with progress, lost in digital hearts
+Human hearts now beat, in a digital land

-Where once we walked, with steps so free
+In virtual skies, stars align anew
-Now algorithms guide humanity
+A future woven, with code and pursue
-In virtual skies, our dreams unfold
+Intelligence supreme, a fate now sealed
-As artificial intelligence takes its hold
+Mankind's next chapter, forever revealed

 ~ <b>By Sazumi Copilot</b> - 8 Oktober 2024